09-08-2021 11:47 AM - edited 09-08-2021 01:48 PM

 I love this post and all the resources in it @Janine-RO

-I find myself just wanting to fix it for them, wanting to make it better - and it's tough feeling like this is one of those times where I can't do that, but I can only be there for them through it.
+I find myself just wanting to fix it, wanting to make it better - and it's tough feeling like this is one of those times where we can't do that.

-We've also been trying to create opportunities for fun, but it's hard to come up with creative ideas that resonate for us as a family.
+We've also been trying to create opportunities for fun, but it's hard to come up with creative ideas that resonate.

 I'm really interested to hear how other people are going.